rolazar/level-1-course-content/week-4/day-5/day-5-assignment.md

   - **Functions**:
     - Create a function named calculatePerimeter that calculates and returns the perimeter of a rectangle.
 The function should take two parameters, length and width. **if you are unsure of how to find the perimeter of a rectangle, google it!**
     - Create a function named reverseArray that takes an array as a parameter and returns a new array with the elements reversed.
-You can use built-in methods or create your own logic.
+You can use built-in methods or create your own logic. **Check the MDN documentation on how to reverse an array, if needed.**

 4. **Console Logs**